Numeric Continuation#

 load.update(values_load * lpf)

-r = fem.tools.fun([body, load], body.field, True)
+r = fem.tools.fun(items=[body, load], x=body.field)

-K = fem.tools.jac([body, load], body.field, True)
+K = fem.tools.jac(items=[body, load], x=body.field)

-return fem.solve.partition(body.field, K, dof1, dof0, -r)[2]
+return fem.solve.partition(body.field, K, dof1, dof0, r)[2]

 def dfundl(x, lpf, *args):